JeffDeCola/my-cheat-sheets/other/single-board-computers/raspberry-pi/install-and-configure-os-cheat-sheet/README.md

 Some caveats,

-* Use the lite version if you don't want a desktop.
+* Use the lite version if you don't want a desktop
-* Don't use the full version if you don't have a Pi 4.
+* Don't use the full version if you don't have a Pi 4

 ## WRITE IMAGE TO microSD